Henry Grinnell: Arctic exploration

 Henry Grinnell retired in 1850, around the time that he became very interested in the fate of the lost Franklin Polar Expedition.
 For the remainder of his life he corresponded regularly with Lady Jane Franklin and others interested in solving the mystery, as well as promoting and funding several expeditions.

 The first of these expeditions was in 1850, when he purchased and loaned to the United States Navy the brigs Rescue and Advance to search the Arctic under the overall command of Lieutenant Edwin De Haven.
 After these vessels returned unsuccessful, he funded a second expedition with the Advance under Elisha Kent Kane which explored the region named Grinnell Land off the north-western coast of Greenland between 1853 and 1855, when the vessel, hopelessly beset in the ice, was abandoned.

 In 1856, Grinnell was instrumental in having the recently salvaged HMS Resolute restored at the expense of the United States government, and returned to Great Britain as a good-will gesture.
 This was partly in the hope that the vessel would be used for a further search for the Franklin expedition.

 On later occasions, Grinnell manifested his unabated interest in polar exploration by contributing to the voyage of Isaac Israel Hayes in 1860, and the three expeditions of Charles Francis Hall between 1860 and 1870.
 He was also a regular correspondent with the writer and unsuccessful explorer William Parker Snow.

 Henry Grinnell was also one of the founders, and the first president, of the American Geographical and Statistical Society.
 In 1853, he was elected as a member to the American Philosophical Society.

 Personal life

-On June 12, 1822, Grinnell was married to Sarah Minturn (d.
-1881) the daughter of William Minturn Jr. and Sarah (née Bowne) Minturn from the prominent merchant and shipping family.
+On June 12, 1822, Grinnell was married to Sarah Minturn, the daughter of William Minturn Jr. and Sarah (née Bowne) Minturn from the prominent merchant and shipping family.
 Together, they were the parents of: